-- Take off the label or warning board "Maintenance Processing". - Check the cooling liquid and oil levels according to the chapters "Oil Level Checking [\rightarrow 43]" and "Cooling Liquid Level Checking [\rightarrow 47]". - Switch on the main circuit breaker. - Release the emergency stop button. - Switch on the water and nitrogen quick connections (outlet first, then inlet). - Make sure that the "Necessary Installation Instructions" are followed. - Start the pump with the LCD control (press on START button).
+- Take off the label or warning board "Maintenance Processing". - Check the cooling liquid and oil levels according to the chapters "Oil Level Checking [ $\rightarrow$ 40]" and "Cooling Liquid Level Checking [ $\rightarrow$ 45]". - Open the power box cover and check that the FDP1 thermal relay is on manual reset position. - Close the cover. - Switch on the main circuit breaker. - Release the emergency stop button. - Switch on the water and nitrogen quick connections (outlet first, then inlet). - Make sure that the "Necessary Installation Instructions" are followed. - Start the pump with the LCD control (press on START button).

-Oil Checking 7.2
+7.2 Oil Checking

-Oil Level Checking 7.2.1
+7.2.1 Oil Level Checking

-Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
+• Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.

-Indication of the oil level on the various oil sight glasses (OSG 1,2,3,4).
+Indication of the oil level on the various oil sight glasses (OSG 1,2,3,4):